Sadao Iguchi: Diplomatic career

 Iguchi worked in the Japanese Consulate in New York City from 1933 until 1935, when he became Japanese consul in Chicago.
 He served as a counsellor in the Japanese Embassy in Washington, D.C. during the interwar period.

 During World War II, he served as spokesperson for Japan's Board of Information.
 He was responsible for making public announcements criticising Allied actions, such as the sinking of the Awa Maru in 1945.
 He was removed from government during the occupation of Japan.

 In 1950, he was reinstated as vice minister of foreign affairs.
 In 1952, he began serving as the first post-war Japanese ambassador to Canada.

 On January 23, 1954, Iguchi was named the successor of Eikichi Araki as ambassador to the United States.
 He took up the post in March 1954.
 In this position, he stressed the importance of free trade for Japan to keep it from falling into Communist hands during the Cold War.

 Personal life

-Iguchi was married and had a daughter.
+Iguchi was married to a daughter of Kenkichi Yoshizawa, and had a son, Takeo, who also served as diplomat.
 He died in Tokyo on May 27, 1980 after suffering from pneumonia.